 Because these mental health issues can go undiagnosed, and because of stigma, dealing with mental health and pregnancy can mean women are less likely to adequately care for their own needs.
 They’re also less likely to seek antenatal/postnatal care or stick to a health regimen WHO (2008).

 Unfortunately, the stigma around mental health and pregnancy stops women from seeking help.
-This is largely due to the image we’ve all created about how pregnancy is a magical and happy experience, causing women to feel shame about not having that happy experience that’s expected for themselves (Marcus, 2009).
+This is largely due to the image we’ve all created about how pregnancy is a magical and happy experience, causing women to feel shame about not having that happy experience that’s expected of themselves (Marcus, 2009).

 Mental Health And Pregnancy

 Dealing with mental health issues during pregnancy won’t stop you from being able to have a healthy baby with the correct treatment and care, and you shouldn’t suffer through your pregnancy due to fear of being judged.
 Health professionals are well aware that mental health can be affected by pregnancy and being a parent.

 But here’s the good news: maternal mental health disorders are treatable.
 There are effective interventions that can be deployed to help you manage your mental health and overall wellbeing during and after pregnancy.
 So speak to your doctor if you feel you’re struggling with your mental health as you go through pregnancy and motherhood (and even fatherhood/parenthood too).

 Having never been through the pregnancy experience myself, and each country being different, I want to state that it’s important to screen for depression and anxiety in pregnant women and new parents.
 Using such a screening tool would promote the long-term mental health and wellbeing of both the parents and the babies (Biaggi, Conroy, Pawlby, and Pariante, 2016).
 I think that should be something we should make common practice everywhere if it’s not already.